palsik/PUmall_Ecommerce/README.md

 PUmall utilizes Firebase for various functionalities such as user authentication, real-time database for storing listings and user information, and cloud messaging for buyer-seller communication.

 - **Payment Gateway Integration**:
-PUmall integrates a secure payment gateway API (e.g., Stripe, PayPal) to enable seamless and secure transactions between buyers and sellers.
+  An update will integrate a secure payment gateway API (e.g., Stripe, PayPal) to enable seamless and secure transactions between buyers and sellers.